JeroenSchols/COMSET-GISCUP/ConceptDoc.md

 The GISCUP 2020 builds upon GISCUP 2019.
 Specifically GISCUP 2020 adds to the original, several new twists:

-* Management of an entire fleet of taxis, i.e. a user provided **`Fleet Manager`**
+* Management of an entire fleet of taxis, i.e. a user provided **`Fleet Manager`** that determines an empty taxi's cruising path, assigns customers to taxi's, directs the taxi to pick-up and to drop-off.
 * Dynamic Travel Times.
-The travel time through each segment is modeled based on an internal traffic model
+The travel time through each segment can vary as a function of time-of-day and is determined by a traffic model.
 * Failures.
 Taxis may fail at any time.

 For more details, see [GISCUP 2020 Problem Definition](https://docs.google.com/document/d/e/2PACX-1vQ6PL6krQtLjtWs8pI3UKI_NhNuFr_Ecl_Kfk77Yt3ZLzrf2lWt6A1UUCgAbf3JMgnXR9VhfWXJCtab/pub)